jackjourneyman/custom-sentences-and-intents-in-Home-Assistant/README.md

 * Custom sentences give more control over input than sentence triggers in an automation

 Documentation exists for [custom sentence syntax](https://developers.home-assistant.io/docs/voice/intent-recognition/template-sentence-syntax/), but there is very little for intents.
 They are referred to as [Intent scripts](https://www.home-assistant.io/integrations/intent_script/) but they are actually an odd mixture of script and template.

-This repository aims to provide a few working examples.

-Descriptions of intents are in three parts:

- * Custom sentence
- * Intent
- * Notes

 Templates can be used to construct phrases outside the intent.
 This is good practice if you want to maintain your intents easily.
 It also means that common phrases can be reused in different intents.